Nanshe: Other myths

 The composition The Home of the Fish is assumed to feature Nanshe, though her name only occurs in a restored passage.
 It is sometimes questioned if the restoration is correct, though Niek Veldhuis argues the composition shows a degree of similarity to Nanshe and the Birds, and points out that a number of animal names and uncommon writings of well attested ones are shared by both texts.
 Both of them, as well as texts such as Dumuzid's Sheep (also called Dumuzid-Inanna W; despite the title it focuses on plants) and Ninurta's Fields, constitute examples of so-called "enumeration literature," Mesopotamian texts in which names from a single lexical category are listed following a specific formula.
 The plot focuses on a banquet to which a figure referred to as the "queen of the fishermen," often interpreted as Nanshe, invites various fish, presumed to be freshwater species.
 The final section instead focuses on listing animals which prey on individual fish.

 In the myth Enki and Ninhursag, Nanshe is one of the eight deities created by Ninhursag to cure Enki's illness which developed after he consumed a number of plants.
 Her responsibility in this text is curing the throat of this god.
 The remaining seven are Abu, Ninsikila (Meskilak), Ningiritud (Ningirida), Ninkasi, Azimua, Ninti and Ensag (Inzak).
 After Enki recovers from the issues ailing him, new roles are assigned to all of them, with Nanshe's destiny being to marry Nindara.
-According to Dina Katz, the deities present in this section of the narrative were not chosen based on any theological factors, but due to potential for reinterpreting their names through word play, which in Nanshe's case relies on the fact that zi, the second sign alternate writing of her name, dNa-zi, could be used to write the word "throat."
+According to Dina Katz, the deities present in this section of the narrative were not chosen based on any theological factors, but due to potential for reinterpreting their names through word play, which in Nanshe's case relies on the fact that zi, the second sign alternate writing of her name, dNa-zi, could be used to write the word "throat".

 Nanshe also appears in Enki and the World Order, where the u5 bird standing next to her is apparently an object of Inanna's jealousy.
-She is mentioned in the latter goddess complaint about not being assigned a specific position, unlike her divine peers.
+She is mentioned in the latter goddess's complaint about not being assigned a specific position, unlike her divine peers.
 The domain assigned to Nanshe is the open sea, and the text also states that she was capable of saving people from drowning.

+Nanshe appears in the composition preserved on the Gudea cylinders.
+It is a hymn commemorating the reconstruction of Eninnu, the temple complex of Ningirsu in Girsu.
+Gudea asks her to reveal the meaning of a dream to him.
+After he offers bread to her, she reveals to him that his dream was an indication Ningirsu wants him to rebuild the Eninnu, and that he will be supported in this endeavor by his personal god Ningishzida, as well as Nisaba and Nindub.

 In the Song of the Plowing Oxen, Nanshe acts as a dream interpreter, and advises the anonymous king who serves as the narrative's protagonist.